niajunod/Pridwin/README.md

 - Supports adaptive UI presentation (day/night appearance) and messaging.

 ### Where it appears in the app:
 - Dashboard shows current weather.
+I mean the dashboard is just the WeatherHomeScreen it's not a dashboard, it's the main screen where someone can select a role.
 - Forecast screen shows multi-day weather outlook.

 ---